-Colleen earned the Certificate of Achievement from the Suzuki Association of the Americas and was awarded the Certificate of Excellence in Studio Teaching from the Civic Music Association of Milwaukee.
-She is a clinician at Suzuki weekend workshops in the Midwest as well as summer Suzuki institutes throughout the United States.
-Students of Ms. Fitzgerald's have won MSO's Bach Double Violin Competition, numerous MYSO Concerto Competitions, the UWM Concerto Competition, as well as many college scholarships and received Honorable Mentions is the Young Artist Auditions with the MSO.
-Besides teaching, Ms. Fitzgerald frequently performs as a violin soloist, a member of the Kettle Moraine Symphony and is a member of her church's handbell choir.
+Colleen was awarded the Certificate of Excellence in Studio Teaching from the Civic Music Association of Milwaukee (2006) and earned the Certificate of Achievement 1 from the Suzuki Association of the Americas (2017).
+She has been featured on local TV and radio programs as well the Beyond the Music Lesson podcast to discuss the Suzuki Method.
+Colleen travels throughout the United States to serve as a guest clinician at various Suzuki workshops and summer Suzuki institutes.
+Students of Ms. Fitzgerald have won MSO's Bach Double Violin Competition, numerous MYSO Concerto Competitions, the UWM Concerto Competition, as well as many college scholarships and received Honorable Mentions is the Young Artist Auditions with the MSO.
+Besides teaching, Ms. Fitzgerald frequently performs as a violin soloist and is a member of her church's handbell choir.

 Celestine Fitzgerald, Founder Mrs. Celestine Fitzgerald has been teaching Suzuki violin/viola since 1980.
 She holds a Bachelor of Music degree from Alverno College studying under St. Agnes Meysenburg.
 In 1984, Mrs. Fitzgerald attended the Suzuki Association of the Americas Teachers' Conference in Chicago, where she had an opportunity to be in the presense of Dr. Shinichi Suzuki and learn directly from him.
 She received her Suzuki training from nationally known Teacher Trainers Joan Rooney, Alan Lieb and Carol Dallinger.
 Mrs. Fitzgerald is a SAA registered Suzuki violin/viola instructor.